Admin Logs

 2. Min level

-The minimal logging level from which log entries are displayed on this view.
+The minimum logging level from which log entries are displayed on this view.

-Selecting Warn (warning), for example, will display log entries from this level on, including Warn, Error, and Fatal.
+For example, selecting Warn (warning) will display log entries from this level and up,

 3. Monitor controls

-• Pause - Pause log entries streaming to the display
+• Pause - Pause log entries from streaming to the display.

 Clicking an entry and expanding its details automatically disables this option.